gu-benites/auth-supabase-pkce-v1/docs/integrating-state-and-data-fetching.md

 Integrating Zustand for global auth state and TanStack Query for server state management provides a powerful and scalable architecture.
 - **Zustand (`useAuth`)** offers a reactive, global source for user authentication status and profile (including `user_metadata` and optionally data from a `profiles` table).
-- **TanStack Query** simplifies data fetching, caching, and synchronization for features like dashboards, leveraging Server Actions for secure data access.
+- **TanStack Query** simplifies data fetching, caching, and synchronization for features like dashboards, leveraging Server Actions (which call service functions) for secure data access.
 Remember to adapt table names, profile structures, and data fetching logic to your specific application needs and always prioritize security with RLS policies in Supabase.